 In his spare time, Philjay volunteers with multiple non-profit organizations like the Massachusetts Youth Leadership Foundation and BosFilipino.
 He is also an active liaison with the Philippine Consulate of New York where he communicates the needs of the Filipino-American Community in New England to the Consulate office.

-Prior to serving on the Asian-American Commission as a Commissioner, Sam had worked for Massachusetts House Speaker, Robert DeLeo for four years.
-Currently, Sam Hyun serves as the Chairperson of the Massachusetts Asian American Commission.
+Prior to serving on the Asian American and Pacific Islanders Commission as a Commissioner, Sam had worked for Massachusetts House Speaker, Robert DeLeo for four years.
 He is also the Communications Manager for Hate Is A Virus.
 Further, Sam is pursuing his Masters of Public Policy with a concentration in Poverty Alleviation, as well as a Masters in Business Administration with a focus on Social Impact, both at Brandeis University’s Heller School for Social Policy and Management.

 Development & Communications Coordinator Intern